Max Richter: Film and television work

-In 2016 Richter composed the score to "Nosedive", an episode of Black Mirror.
-Also that year, he scored Luke Scott's debut feature Morgan and the political thriller Miss Sloane, while his piece "On the Nature of Daylight" opened and closed Denis Villeneuve's film Arrival.
-"On the Nature of Daylight" also closes episode 7 of Castle Rock, "The Queen".
+In 2016, Richter composed the score to "Nosedive", an episode of Black Mirror.
+Also that year, he scored Luke Scott's debut feature Morgan and the political thriller Miss Sloane.
+"On the Nature of Daylight" opened and closed Denis Villeneuve's film Arrival.
+Similarly it closed episode 7 of Castle Rock, "The Queen", and has featured in The Handmaid's Tale and HBO's The Last of Us in 2021 and 2023 respectively.

 He composed all the music in BBC One's drama Taboo, broadcast in January and February 2017.

-In 2017 The Current War used Richter's "Spring 1" and documentary filmmaker Nancy Buirski used the track combining Dinah Washington's "This Bitter Earth" with Richter's "On The Nature of Daylight", first heard in Shutter Island, in her film Recy Taylor.
+In 2017, The Current War used Richter's "Spring 1" and documentary filmmaker Nancy Buirski used the track combining Dinah Washington's "This Bitter Earth" with Richter's "On The Nature of Daylight", first heard in Shutter Island, in her film Recy Taylor.
 In December 2017 an excerpt of Recomposed by Max Richter: Vivaldi – The Four Seasons was used in The Crown as the theme for Princess Margaret's (Vanessa Kirby) turbulent courtship with photographer Anthony Armstrong-Jones (Matthew Goode).

-In 2018 Richter composed music for the films Hostiles, White Boy Rick, Never Look Away, and Mary Queen of Scots.
-He also composed music for the HBO mini-series My Brilliant Friend.
+In 2018, Richter composed music for the films Hostiles, White Boy Rick, Never Look Away, and Mary Queen of Scots.
+He also composed music for the HBO series My Brilliant Friend.
 In 2019, Richter scored the film Ad Astra, with additional music by Nils Frahm and Lorne Balfe.
 An excerpt of his rendition of Dona nobis pacem was used for the fifth season of the BBC series Peaky Blinders.

-In 2021, "On the Nature of Daylight" was again used in a TV show, The Handmaid's Tale, for a scene in season 4, episode 9.
-Three years earlier, Elisabeth Moss, the show's lead actress, starred in the video for the piece.
-As a director of the episode, as well as the star, she specifically chose the piece.
-In October 2021 Richter composed the score for the Apple TV series Invasion.

-In 2023, "On the Nature of Daylight" was featured in the third episode of the HBO series The Last of Us.

-In November 2024, Richter was a guest on BBC's Later... with Jools Holland.
+Richter composed the score for the Apple TV series Invasion.

+In 2025, Richter composed music for the film Hamnet.
+"On the Nature of Daylight" played "behind the searingly emotional finale".
+For his work on the film, he received his first Academy Award Nomination at the 98th Academy Awards.